 “Termination Notice” is defined in Section 12.4.

-“Undelivered Quantity” means, for each Month, an amount (in MWh’s) equal to (i) the quantity of Electricity Dispatched by the Owner in that Month less (ii) the quantity of Electricity Dispatched by the Owner and delivered by Operator that Month less (iii) the Excused Quantity.
+“Undelivered Quantity” means, for each Applicable Period, an amount (in MWh’s) equal to (i) the quantity of Electricity Dispatched by the Owner in that Applicable Period less (ii) the quantity of Electricity Dispatched by the Owner and delivered by Operator to the EDP that Applicable Period less (iii) the Excused Quantity.

+"YTD" means year to date.

 1.2.
 Rules of Construction.
 In construing and interpreting this Agreement, the following rules of construction shall be followed: